 Studies have linked occupational exposure to toxic chemicals as a strong risk factor for the development of bladder cancer.
 The chemicals involved include those found in metals and motor vehicle exhaust, although research suggests there may be connections with many other substances, like asbestos and industrial solvents, found in trades operating in the railroad industry.

 Many railroad workers are exposed to significant quantities of diesel exhaust with no protection, including those working in machine shops as well as train yards or on the trains themselves.
 Numerous jobs in the railroad industry put employees at risk of developing bladder cancer.
 Although railroads could have taken precautions to limit exposure to its workers, in most cases, they did not.
-A dedicated railroad bladder cancer lawyer could work to help employees suffering from this disease obtain fair compensation to cover medical needs and other consequences of the disease.
+Our dedicated railroad bladder cancer lawyers could work to help employees suffering from this disease obtain fair compensation to cover medical needs and other consequences of the disease.

 What Types of Recoverable Damages Are Available Through the FELA?